nksaraf/nksaraf/README.md

 ### Hi there 👋

 I am Nikhil.
 I am the founder and CTO at Qwerty (@qwertynotes).
-I am a devtools maniac and continuously try to upgrade the developer experience for the team.
-The range of tools I have messed around with in the last few years ranges:
+I am a devtools maniac and continuously try to upgrade the developer experience for my teams.
+The range of tools I have messed around with in the last few years include:

 * Web-based IDEs for React, backends, etc.
-* Infrastructre as code to making backends easy to manage for front-end devs
+* Infrastructure-as-code tools to making backends easy to manage for front-end devs
 * powerful custom React hooks

 Built apps with: React, React Query, Relay, GraphQL, Recoil, Prisma, Hasura, Monaco Editor, NextJS